 A component of Creighton’s International & Comparative Law JD certificate, the Immigration Law course (LAW 370) explores the history of United States immigration legislation from the Alien and Sedition Acts to the present, with an emphasis on current law as found in the Immigration and Nationality Act.
 Coverage includes immigrant and non-immigrant visas, including visas based on employment, refugee and political asylum; excludable classes; entry procedures; deportable classes; the removal process; and naturalization.
 Professor: David P. Weber, JD

-Consistent with the Jesuit Order’s call to action, Creighton is excited to launch our new Immigration and Refugee Clinic in the fall of 2017!
-Operated in collaboration with the non-profit legal aid organization Justice for our Neighbors, the clinic allows law students to represent clients under attorney supervision who are seeking legal assistance with their immigration or refugee status under U.S. federal law.
+Consistent with the Jesuit Order’s call to action, the Creighton Immigration and Refugee Clinic opened its doors in the fall of 2017.
+Operated in collaboration with the non-profit legal aid organization Immigrant Legal Center, the clinic allows law students to represent clients under attorney supervision who are seeking legal assistance with their immigration or refugee status under U.S. federal law.
 Not only does this unique opportunity cement the School of Law’s already strong relationship to the local community and create a new, dynamic partnership, but also develops essential lawyering skills of students including case management, client counseling, advocacy and drafting.
 The types of cases that the students could work on would include requests for asylum, special immigrant juvenile status, work authorization, naturalizations and/or appellate advocacy on a wide range of immigration-related issues, among others.
 Moreover, there may be unique opportunities for collaboration between the clinics in cases such as those involving special immigrant juvenile status where state court orders of guardianship or custody are required.

 You don’t become an exceptional lawyer simply by reading.
 You become one by doing.
 By learning at the elbow of those who have come before you.
 One way you’ll do that at Creighton University School of Law is through externships, and a number of our externship opportunities are tied to the field of immigration law.
 From Immigration Customs Enforcement, to the outreach ministry Justice for Our Neighbors, to the U.S. Immigration Court itself, Creighton externships expose you to substantive areas of immigration law and regulations regarding removal, asylum, waivers, citizenship, family-based petitions and more – and how they are applied in actual cases.